 Spinal disks – the shock absorbers between the vertebrae that can herniate and compress nerves- crave movement.
 That’s the only way they get their nutrients.
 If you’ve got a well-balanced asana practice with plenty of backbends, forward bends, and twists, you’ll help keep your disks supple.

 It’s well documented that weight-bearing exercise strengthens bones and helps ward off osteoporosis.
 Many postures in yoga require that you lift your own weight.
 And some, like Downward and Upward-Facing Dog, help strengthen the arm bones, which are particularly vulnerable to osteoporotic fractures.
 Yoga’s ability to lower levels of the stress hormone cortisol may help keep calcium in the bones.
+Also read about Ayurveda and yoga similarities.

 When you contract and stretch muscles, move organs around, and come in and out of yoga postures, you increase the drainage of lymph (a viscous fluid rich in immune cells).
 This helps the lymphatic system fight infection, destroy cancerous cells, and dispose of the toxic waste products of cellular functions and raise the heart rate.